Key Quote

 Technique 2 — PROSE vs VERSE — REGISTER SHIFT

 Shakespeare notably keeps Beatrice and Benedick's most intimate exchanges in prose rather than the verse used by the conventional lovers (Claudio and Hero).
-This register (level of formality in language) choice is significant: prose suggests authenticity and natural speech, while verse can imply artificiality (being false or constructed).
+This registerregister — The level of formality or style used in speech or writing choice is significant: prose suggests authenticity and natural speech, while verse can imply artificialityartificiality — being false or constructed.
 The most genuine love in the play is expressed in the most 'ordinary' language, suggesting Shakespeare values substance over style.

-The dash before 'is not that strange?' creates a volta (a turn or shift in thought) — Benedick catches himself mid-declaration and retreats to his characteristic mode of self-questioning.
-This oscillation (swinging back and forth) between sincerity and self-mockery defines their relationship and distinguishes it from the play's more conventional — and more fragile — romantic pairings.
+The dash before 'is not that strange?' creates a voltavolta — A turn or shift in thought or argument — Benedick catches himself mid-declaration and retreats to his characteristic mode of self-questioning.
+This oscillationoscillation — Moving back and forth between two positions between sincerity and self-mockery defines their relationship and distinguishes it from the play's more conventional — and more fragile — romantic pairings.

 Key Words